MonoHearted/NGLogmanServer/README.rst

 ================
-NGLogman Server
+TestLog Server
 ================

 Overview
 --------
-This is the server-side component of the NGLogman tool.
-The main purpose is to manage NGLogman Clients, by providing features such as grouping, task delegation, configuration setting, etc. It provides these services through two main ways: a Django-powered web UI, as well as a RESTful API.
+This is the server-side component of the TestLog tool.
+The main purpose is to manage TestLog Clients, by providing features such as grouping, task delegation, configuration setting, etc. It provides these services through two main ways: a Django-powered web UI, as well as a RESTful API.
 Server-client communication uses the gRPC protocol.